Advertisement

 Enrolment fee: € 2,000 (one-off)

 Capital Fee: €2,000.
-The Capital Fee will be charged annually once your child reaches Year 1, to ensure the school’s quality over the longer term and is applied to the development of the school’s infrastructure and facilities
+Charged annually once a child reaches year 1, to ensure the school’s quality over the longer term and is applied to the development of the school’s infrastructure and facilities

 The last word